mbareford/cirrus-website/status/index.md

 ## Current System Load

-The plot below shows the status of nodes on the current Cirrus service.
+The plot below shows the status of the CPU nodes on the current Cirrus service for the past day (note: the Cirrus GPU nodes are not included in this plot).

 A description of each of the status types is provided below the plot.

 ![Cirrus Node Status graph](https://safe.epcc.ed.ac.uk/Graphs/cirrus.png) {: style="width=80%" align="center"